 Get Your Will Now – Online & Fast

-How it Works: Fill out the Will questionaire form by clicking the button above.
+How it Works: Fill out our secure Will questionnaire form by clicking the button above.
 Next, choose whether you would like to schedule an appointment for your Will to be witnessed/notarized by our Law Office, or get it witnessed/notarized by a third party.
 Finally, pay and receive your Will immediately by email.

 Last Will & Testament

 Did you know that the #1 reason most people do not have a Will is they are “just too busy”, followed by the cost and the daunting thought of death.
-In 15 minutes you can give yourself and your family peace of mind, with minimal cost ($99), that your final requests for what matters most to you will be carried out to your instructed satisfaction.
+In 15 minutes you can give yourself and your family peace of mind, for free, that your final requests for what matters most to you will be carried out to your instructed satisfaction.

 What is a Will?